-It shall be unlawful for any applicant to lie, falsify or willfully deceive the Commission in the submission of a license application.
-Fraud on an application will result in the denial or revocation of the license at issue and may also result in other sanctions that the Commission deems appropriate in its discretion.
+It shall be unlawful for any applicant to lie, falsify or willfully deceive the commission in the submission of a license application.
+Fraud on an application will result in revocation of the license at issue and may also result in other sanctions as the Commission deems are appropriate in its discretion.